Azure/azure-storage-cpp/CONTRIBUTING.md

 #### Configuration
-The only step to configure testing is to change the `test_configuration.json` file in `Microsoft.WindowsAzure.Storage/tests` folder.
+The only step to configure testing is to change the `test_configuration.json` file in `Microsoft.WindowsAzure.Storage\tests` folder.
 You should insert your storage account information into the file.
 If you want to run the tests against Azure Storage Emulator, change `target` to `devstore`.
 If you want to run the tests against real Azure Storage, use real connection string in `production`.